siriak/clipboard-image-saver/README.md

 #### 3. Run the clipboard_image_auto_saver.bat file by double clicking it.
 The batch file is provided to launch the python script in background.
 #### 4. Add shortcut to clipboard_image_auto_saver.bat to startup
-Create shortcut first by right clicking on the clipboard_image_auto_saver.bat file and choose 'Create shortcut' from context menu.
+Create shortcut first by right clicking on the clipboard-image-saver.bat file and choose 'Create shortcut' from context menu.
 After that move brand new shotcut to C:\Users\<your user>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup folder.
 Windows will start script automatically on Windows load.

 ## Usage on Linux
 #### 1. Customize your save location in config.py.